-Because recombination during meiosis is a somewhat random process, the variation from the theoretical value increases with each meiosis7 such that third cousins may share more DNA sequences than second cousins.
-Even among the progeny of first cousins, in whom the average percentage of the genome that is IBD is 6.25%, the SD is 2.43%.5 The expected percentages are based on a single common ancestor; however, multiple loops of consanguinity or multiple generations of breeding within a relatively closed community could complicate the estimation of the degree of relationship.
-These variations from the expected or theoretical values are more pronounced for more distantly related individuals5 and may be caused by stochastic events, multiple loops of consanguinity, small gene pools, and unknown family structures (e.g., adoptions, nonpaternity).
-Because of these variables, the specific familial relationship or degree of relatedness between the parents cannot always be extrapolated from the percentage of the genome that is IBD.
-Single-nucleotide polymorphism array analysis is not designed to be a paternity test, nor should it be used to definitively assign a specific relationship between the parents of the proband.
+Because recombination during meiosis is a somewhat random process, the variation from the theoretical value increases with each meiosis,25 such that in some cases, third cousins may share more DNA sequences than second cousins.
+Even among the progeny of first cousins, in whom the average percentage of the genome that is IBD is 6.25%, the standard deviation is 2.43%.28 These expected percentages are based on a single common ancestor in an outbred population; however, multiple loops of consanguinity or multiple generations of breeding within a relatively closed community could complicate the estimation of the degree of relationship.
+These variations from the expected or theoretical values are more pronounced for more distantly related individuals and may be caused by stochastic events, multiple loops of consanguinity, small gene pools, and unknown family structures (adoptions, misattributed paternity, etc).28 Certain populations that have gone through a population bottleneck, eg, Native American populations, typically have at least 1 large ROH due to this.32 Because of these variables, the specific familial relationship or degree of relatedness between the parents cannot always be extrapolated from the percentage of the genome that is IBD.
+CMA analysis is not designed to be a paternity test nor should it be used to definitively assign a specific relationship between the parents of the proband.1

-Concerns for abuse arise when IBD proportions suggest that the parents of the proband are first- or second-degree relatives, particularly when the mother is a minor or intellectually disabled.
-Among the progeny of first- (F = 1/4) and second-degree (F = 1/8) relative matings, the number of meioses separating the parents is sufficiently low such that the SD is relatively low.
-Therefore, when high percentages of the genome ($\geq 10\%$) are IBD and several large segments of absence of heterozygosity are present, it is reasonable to suspect a close parental relationship.
+Concerns for abuse arise when IBD proportions suggest that the parents of the proband are first- or second-degree relatives, particularly when 1 parent is a minor at the time of conception, vulnerable, or intellectually disabled.
+Among the progeny of first-degree (F = 1/4; 0.25) and second-degree (F = 1/8; 0.125) relatives, the number of meioses separating the parents is sufficiently low, such that the standard deviation is relatively low.
+Therefore, when high percentages of the genome ($\geq 10\%$) are IBD and several large segments of homozygosity are present, it is reasonable to suspect a close parental relationship.1